-From finding and developing relationships with transactional lenders, you'll always have an exit strategy when funds are needed in a short-time frame.
-When non-assignable contracts come across your plate for properties that you want to wholesale, you'll now be able to easily complete the deal through a double close with transactional funding.
+From finding and developing relationships with transactional lenders, you'll always have an exit strategy when funds are needed in a short time frame.
+When non-assignable contracts come across your plate for properties that you want to wholesale, you'll now be able to quickly complete the deal through a double close with transactional funding.

-As with anything in real estate investing, there's always risk that comes with it.
-However, as an investor we take calculated risks in order to receive profits from the deals we complete.
+As with anything in real estate investing, there's always the risk that comes with it.
+However, as an investor, we take calculated risks in order to receive profits from the deals we complete.

 When a deal is profitable enough to offset the risk & cost with transactional funding, then it's a wise & calculated decision to use this transactional funding to grow your real estate investment business!

 Hope you enjoyed the Ultimate Guide For Transactional Funding!